posva/unplugin-vue-router/docs/guide/typescript.md

 // ---cut-end---
 // @errors: 2322 2339
 // @moduleResolution: bundler
-// these are all valid
+// These are all valid ways to get a typed route and return the
+// provided route's and any of its child routes' typings.
+// Note that `/users/[id]/edit` is a child route
+// of `/users/[id]` in this example.

-const userWithIdCasted = useRoute() as RouteLocationNormalizedLoaded<'/users/[id]'>
+// Not recommended, since this leaves out any child routes' typings. const userRouteWithIdCasted = useRoute() as RouteLocationNormalizedLoaded<'/users/[id]'>
-userWithIdCasted.params.id
+userRouteWithIdCasted.params.id
-const userWithIdTypeParam = useRoute<'/users/[id]'>()
+// Better way, but no autocompletion. const userRouteWithIdTypeParam = useRoute<'/users/[id]'>() userRouteWithIdTypeParam.params.id
-userWithIdTypeParam.params.id
-// 👇 this one is the easiest to write because it autocompletes const userWithIdParam = useRoute('/users/[id]') userWithIdParam.params
+// 👇 This one is the easiest to write because it autocompletes. const userRouteWithIdParam = useRoute('/users/[id]') userRouteWithIdParam.name
 //                   ^?
 ```